-The Healthy Hillsborough Coalition was formed in October 2015, with collaboration between: The Florida Department of Health in Hillsborough County (DOH-Hillsborough), Florida Hospital (Tampa and Carrollwood - now AdventHealth), Moffitt Cancer Center, St. Joseph's Hospitals and Florida Baptist Hospital (now BayCare), Suncoast Community Health Centers, Tampa Family Health Centers, and Tampa General Hospital.
+The Healthy Hillsborough Coalition was formed in October 2015, with collaboration between: The Florida Department of Health in Hillsborough County (DOH-Hillsborough), Florida Hospital (Tampa and Carrollwood - now participating as AdventHealth), Moffitt Cancer Center, St. Joseph's Hospitals and Florida Baptist Hospital (now participating as BayCare Health System), Suncoast Community Health Centers, Tampa Family Health Centers, and Tampa General Hospital.
 The coalition was created for the purpose of conducting joint community health assessment and improvement planning.
 The current steering committee membership includes all organizations aforementioned and Johns' Hopkins All Children's Hospital.